 Limited partners only.
-Use the amount reported in box 5 (as well as your adjustments and tax preference items from other sources) to prepare your Form 6251, Alternative Minimum Tax-Individuals; Form 4626, Alternative Minimum Tax-Corporations; or Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts.
+Use this amount (as well as your adjustments and tax preference items from other sources) to prepare your Form 6251, Alternative Minimum Tax- Individuals; Form 4626, Alternative Minimum Tax-Corporations; or Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts.
 The adjustment is treated as being from a trade or business that is a single passive activity.